Virtual Sonic Architecture

 - The reciters are not at present visible (only audible).

-Reference: “A Sound Status among the Ottoman Elite: Architectural Patrons of 16th-Century Istanbul Mosques and Their Recitation Programs,” to appear in Music, Sound, and Architecture in Islam, edited by M. Frishkopf and F. Spinetti (University of Texas Press, in press).
+Reference: “A Sound Status among the Ottoman Elite: Architectural Patrons of 16th-Century Istanbul Mosques and Their Recitation Programs,” in Music, Sound, and Architecture in Islam, edited by M. Frishkopf and F. Spinetti (University of Texas Press, 2018).

 For more information please contact: